The deadline to apply for the 2018-2019 Facebook Journalism Project Scholarship is May 21. Apply now!

 For the 2019-2020 school year, the Facebook Journalism Project Scholarship will be offered to journalism organizations serving underrepresented communities that share Facebook’s commitment: NLGJA, National Association of Hispanic Journalists, Asian American Journalists Association and Native American Journalists Association.
 NLGJA is excited to expand our support for the next generation of journalists by participating in the Facebook Journalism Project Scholarship program.

-Beginning in 2018, Facebook has provided funding for NLGJA to award five $10,000 scholarships each year for the next five years.
+Facebook has provided funding for NLGJA to award five $10,000 scholarships for five years, beginning in 2018.

 To be eligible to receive the scholarship, applicants must be enrolled juniors, seniors or graduate students at an accredited university in the United States.
 NLGJA accepts applicants from all disciplines, departments and majors.

 The application must show a commitment to storytelling as demonstrated by completed coursework, clips/work samples and a letter of recommendation from a professor or internship supervisor familiar with their work and attesting to career commitment

 • One-page résumé

 • Proof of attendance: a letter of acceptance or a letter of enrollment from a U.S. community college or four-year university (contact Sachelle@nlgja.org